patefacio/mojo-learning/CODESPACE_SETUP.md

 - Make sure Magic CLI is properly installed and in your PATH
 - Try running `magic auth` to authenticate first
 - Check if you have access to Mojo (may require signing up at modular.com)
+- The Magic CLI syntax has changed - try `magic install` without arguments first
+- Look for error messages about required authentication or package names
+- Try `magic search` to see available packages

 ### If PATH issues persist:
 - Restart your terminal or create a new terminal session